Alteplase

 Alteplase, sold under the brand name Activase among others, is a biosynthetic form of human tissue-type plasminogen activator (t-PA).
 It is a thrombolytic medication used to treat acute ischemic stroke, acute ST-elevation myocardial infarction (a type of heart attack), pulmonary embolism associated with low blood pressure, and blocked central venous catheter.
-It is given by injection into a vein or artery.
+Alteplase is given by injection into a vein or artery.
 Alteplase is the same as the normal human plasminogen activator produced in vascular endothelial cells and is synthesized via recombinant DNA technology in Chinese hamster ovary cells (CHO).
 Alteplase causes the breakdown of a clot by inducing fibrinolysis.

 It is on the World Health Organization's List of Essential Medicines.

 Medical uses

 Alteplase is indicated for the treatment of acute ischemic stroke, acute myocardial infarction, acute massive pulmonary embolism, and blocked catheters.
 Similar to other thrombolytic drugs, alteplase is used to dissolve clots to restore tissue perfusion, but this can vary depending on the pathology.
 Generally, alteplase is delivered intravenously into the body.
 To treat blocked catheters, alteplase is administered directly into the catheter.